openstack-archive/tripleo-docs/deploy-guide/source/features/baremetal_overcloud.rst

 * *Rescuing* network is used when starting the *rescue* process - repairing broken instances through a special ramdisk.

-  This network is supported by TripleO starting with the Rocky release and can be configured to a name or UUID during deployment via the ``IronicRescuingNetwork`` parameter.
+  This network is supported by TripleO starting wince the Rocky release and can be configured to a name or UUID during deployment via the ``IronicRescuingNetwork`` parameter.